oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 (Common examples of this architecture are an Angular front-end with a .NET backend, or a React front-end with a Spring Boot backend.)

 The Application Server SHOULD be considered a confidential client, and issued its own client secret.
 The Application Server SHOULD use the OAuth 2.0 Authorization Code grant with PKCE to initiate a request for an access token.
+Detailed recommendations for confidential clients can be found in {{oauth-security-topics}} Section 2.1.1.

 In this scenario, the session between the browser and Application Server SHOULD be a session cookie provided by the Application Server.